 Sweet corn salsa is extremely versatile and can be served numerous ways!

-How to serve corn salsa:
+8 ways to serve salsa with corn

 - Serve salsa as an easy appetizer with tortilla chips.

 - Scoop salsa on top of nachos for a fresh twist.

 - Add salsa to green salads for a burst of flavor and texture.